heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

 equations of a theory, even if that handler *also satisfies other equations that violate our intuitive understanding of how an effect should behave*.

+## R1: Desugaring scoped effects

+Good points about the encoding we gave being insufficient for some cases.
+Future work, indeed!

+## R3: Missing eCensor elaboration in Agda formalization

+Thanks for the suggestion.
+We have added this as an example in 3.4 now.

 # Reviews [TODO: OMIT FROM FINAL RESPONSE]